darumatic/apigee-cli/README.rst

 via scheduled CI/CD pipelines.

 ^^^^^^^^^^^^^
-Using resource permissions as templates for new roles
+Using resource permissions as templates
 ^^^^^^^^^^^^^

 This section will describe how we use the Apigee CLI to distribute resource permission templates